borisbelmar/arrow-navigation/README.md

 ### element:focus

 This event is triggered when an element is focused.
-The event will receive `(currentElement, direction, prevElement)`.
+The event will receive `({ current, direction, prev })`.

 ### element:blur

 This event is triggered when an element is blurred.
-The event will receive `(currentElement, direction, nextElement)`.
+The event will receive `({ current, direction, next })`.

 ### group:focus

 This event is triggered when a group is focused.
-The event will receive `(currentGroup, direction, prevGroup)`.
+The event will receive `({ current, direction, prev })`.

 ### group:blur

 This event is triggered when a group is blurred.
-The event will receive `(currentGroup, direction, nextGroup)`.
+The event will receive `({ current, direction, next })`.

 ### groups:change